Hugofslopes/pipex/README.md

 <html>
     <p>
-    The improvements to be made are to accept multiple pipes and handle more input errors, like the case of unset PATH before running the program.
+    The improvements to be made are to accept multiple pipes and handle more input errors, like the case where you unset PATH before running the program.
     </p>
 <html>